Cantido/Cantido/README.md

 - "Rosa" on the [Elixir Slack](https://elixir-slackin.herokuapp.com/)
 - [cantido](https://hex.pm/users/cantido) on hex.pm

-## Hacktoberfest Repositories

-I'm trying to contribute for Hacktoberfest!
-I also have some projects that are open for PRs:

-- [hex_licenses](https://github.com/Cantido/hex_licenses) - A Mix task to check licenses
-- [liberator](https://github.com/Cantido/liberator) - An Elixir library for building applications with HTTP
-  - [liberator_phoenix](https://github.com/Cantido/liberator_phoenix) - Phoenix integration for Liberator
-- [calamity](https://github.com/Cantido/calamity) - An event-sourcing library with a focus on pure functions and protocols
-- [int_set](https://github.com/Cantido/int_set) - A time- and memory-efficient data structure for positive integers
-- [ex_libra](https://github.com/Cantido/ex_libra) - A Libravatar client for Elixir
-- [ex_tracker](https://github.com/Cantido/ex_tracker) - A BitTorrent tracker server
-- [telemetry_metrics_logger](https://github.com/Cantido/telemetry_metrics_logger) - A telemetry_metrics reporter that prints to the Logger

 <!--
 **Cantido/Cantido** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.